CVCUDA/CV-CUDA/docs/sphinx/samples/python_samples/segmentation.rst

    :end-before: end_overlay
    :dedent:

-The final stage in the pipeline simply loops over all the images in the batch, generates the overlays, converts it to a PIL image and saves it on the disk.
+The final stage in the pipeline simply loops over all the frames in the batch, generates the overlays, converts it to a PIL image and saves it on the disk.
+In case where the input was a video, this would save the output as a video with help of a video encoder from VPF.

 .. literalinclude:: ../../../../samples/segmentation/python/inference.py
    :language: python